ast-hugger/fabulae/text/pressurised.md

 Lestrade had gone very still.
 A sudden recognition overtook his narrow face, and when he spoke, his voice carried a note of something approaching awe.

 'Charles the Conjuror,' he breathed.
 'Good Lord.
 I've heard of you for years.
 The Rotterdam diamond switch.
 The Marseilles inheritance fraud.
 That business with the Austrian countess and the forged Titian.'
 He shook his head slowly.
-'They say you've been unmasked half a dozen times across Europe, but you always slip away before the handcuffs close.
-Vanish into thin air, like your namesake.
-The Sûreté has a file on you thick as a Bible, and police forces from London to Vienna have been chasing your shadow for the better part of a decade.'
+'The Sûreté has a file on you thick as a Bible, and police forces from London to Vienna have been chasing your shadow for the better part of a decade.'

 Fairweather—Moran—had gone pale.
 His mouth opened and closed several times before he managed to speak.